OpenNMT/nmt-wizard/README.md

 #### `GET /describe/<service_name>`

 Returns possible options for a service as a [JSON Form](https://github.com/joshfire/jsonform).
-This can be used to easily implement a GUI to select options the target service.
+This can be used to easily implement a GUI to select options for the target service.

 * **Arguments:**
   * `service_name`: the service name